hanks/prelude/README.md

 * tabbar, add tab bar at the top of window
 * cursor-change, smart cursor
 * instant jump, trivial script created by myself to do directly new line and indent
+* add go auto-complete with gocode, but need extra settings
 * ...

 You can check details in ~/.emacs.d/personal/customize.el